-In my research I focus on Comparative Political Behavior and Comparative Political Institutions with a strong background in Quantitative Methods and an emphasis on Judicial Politics in cross-European comparison.
+Benjamin G. Engst (CV) is a research associate at the Collaborative Research Center SFB 884 at the University of Mannheim in Project C4.
+His research focuses on Comparative Political Behavior and Comparative Political Institutions with a strong background in Quantitative Methods and an emphasis on Judicial Politics in a cross-European comparison.

 B6, 30-32 - Room 338

 Personal Website: www.benjamin-engst.de

 Benjamin received a Bachelor of Arts in Political Science and Public Law and a Master of Arts in Political Science from the University of Mannheim (Germany).
 He spent his first year of graduate studies at the Johns Hopkins University (MD, USA).